Water Fights & Rights: Is Technology the Solution?

-Every day, farmers and ranchers across Kansas and other midwestern states are adjusting their operations to continue successfully with water supply limitations, among numerous other challenges.
+Every day, farmers and ranchers across Kansas and other midwestern states are adjusting their operations to persevere through water supply limitations, among numerous other challenges.
 We have today’s water limitations to work through while knowing these water limitations aren’t going away.
 The issue will likely become more burdensome and serious as time goes on.

 Heads or Tails?

 The question is: what can be done about water shortages?
 A trend we see in the agriculture industry is inaction.
 Many folks are waiting around for the answer to hit them on the head.
 You do have a choice though.
 Flip a coin if you need some direction.

 Flip a coin.
 If it lands heads up, do nothing and cross your fingers that the issue works itself out without having to make any changes.
 If you’re comfortable with that approach, great.
 However, I highly recommend flipping it again until you land on the tails side.
 Keep reading to find out why.

 Tails: Test New Technologies

 When you land on the tails side, that’s when you can start testing different water technologies.
 Many technology solutions have been around for a few years and are available.
 Technologies like those mentioned below can help you drive efficiency and increase production.